benpkeith/Furey-Lab-RNA-seq/README.md

         └── A3_CRRA200014404-1a_HV5JWDSXX_L1_2.fq.gz
 ```

+Although the pipeline can handle both single and paired-end data, a single analysis should not contain both single and paired-end data.

 <ins>SRA Samples<ins/>

 Samples can also be directly processed from SRA by specifying SRA IDs for each sample.
 These should be specified within the "samples" section of the project configuration file in the following way: